MouraGabriel53/MouraGabriel53/README.md

 # 👋 Hi there, welcome!

-- Jr Developer | Automation Technician
+- Aspiring Developer | Automation Technician
 - Determination
 - Less is more